 You can also explore June through July during their Summer Adventure programming, during which an exciting traveling exhibit is set up.
 And don’t forget their year-round Friday Starry Nights at the Hooper Planetarium.

 Kids of all ages will love the RMSC.
 There is so much for them to see and do from the Dinosaur Trail, the touch tanks in the Marine Lab, the rainforest with its small waterfall, the outdoor play area, the new pirate and castle playgrounds, and traveling exhibits.

 Environmental Science and Sustainability Building

-There is so much to explore at Roper Mountain Science Center!
-When you first arrive, you will arrive first at the Environmental Science and Sustainability Building.
+There is so much to explore at Roper Mountain Science Center that we promise you’ll need lots of visits to see everything.
+When you first arrive, you will enter through the Environmental Science and Sustainability Building.
 The building is dedicated to water ecology and sustainability practices and is filled with immersive experiences, a traveling exhibit (in summer), live animal displays, and more.

 The Environmental Science and Sustainability Building is only open to the public during special events and Afternoon Explorations and Summer Adventure.

 As you leave the lower level exit of the Environmental Science building, you can follow the path toward the Dinosaur Trail to the left or the Harrison Hall of Natural Science to the right.
 I am a huge ecology lover, so I immediately gravitate toward Harrison Hall.
 Here you will find multiple active classrooms to explore.
 There are live animals to meet and even touch like docile snakes, lizards, and sometimes even an alligator.